Pinoccio/docs/carlo.md

 #### POST /v1/{troop id}/scout

-add a new scout to your troop
+Add a new scout to your troop

 ```sh